 It has a few key vitamins and minerals: folate, vitamin C, and calcium, plus beta-alanine, creatine, and L-arginine, which work to improve your explosive power, muscular strength, and anaerobic energy.

-Well-suited for high intensity workouts, long cardio, and weight lifting sessions, this supplement is an all-around winner.
+Well-suited for high-intensity workouts, long cardio, and weight lifting sessions, this supplement is an all-around great pick.

 RedLeaf is a strong candidate for the best pre-workout supplement that focuses on burning fat.